nreid/xanadu_resources/README.md

 ### The partition

 `--partition`: The _partition_ you are requesting.
 The nodes on the Xanadu cluster are partitioned into sets with different characteristics.
-You can see these using `sinfo` which lists sets and their membership.
+You can see these using `sinfo` which lists the sets and their membership.
 You will notice these sets are overlapping.
 Most jobs will run on the "general" partition.
-Though you may specifically need xeon processors (e.g. for variant calling using GATK) or to use nodes with higher memory for memory-intensive tasks such as genome assembly.
-The most important thing here is not to submit to `himem` unless you're sure you need a very large amount of memory (> 256gb).
+Some jobs may have specific requirements that require you to use other partitions.
+One example of this is variant calling with GATK; it is much slower on amd processors.
+So to avoid having a GATK run assigned to one of these processors you would use `--partition=xeon`.
+Memory intensive tasks (those requiring more than 256gb of memory) will need to be submitted to one of the high memory partitions.

 ### The quality of service

-`--qos`:
+`--qos`: Each partition has an associated quality of service.
+If you submit to the general, amd or xeon partitions you should set `--qos=general`.
+If you submit to the himem partitions you should set `--qos=himem`.
+For a listing of partitions and qualities of service see [here](https://bioinformatics.uconn.edu/resources-and-events/tutorials-2/xanadu/#Xanadu_5).

 ## After the job finishes: did you request the right resources?